aaronsaray/FirePHP4Chrome/README.md

 #### 0.10
 Merged in PR to add setting for max header size to be sent dynamically (Thanks https://github.com/GodLesZ).
 Fixed issue where a logged command had a pipe in it - would cause json parse to fail.
+Added a browser action icon to enable/disable firePHP4Chrome dynamic like.
 Some performance increases.

 #### 0.9